CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 #### Service Server

 Service Server has been introduced to Assemblyline 4 as a way to isolate the services from the core infrastructure.
-It includes APIs that the service TaskHandler uses to get tasks, publish results, download files for analysis, publish embedded and upplementary files and get access to the system safelist.
-Everything that a service needs to process the file properly withou knowing anything about the infrastructure.
-The Service Server APIs are only accessible by the services an nothing else in the system.
+It includes APIs that the service TaskHandler uses to get tasks, publish results, download files for analysis, publish embedded and supplementary files and get access to the system safelist: everything that a service needs to process the file properly without knowing anything about the infrastructure.
+The Service Server APIs are only accessible by the services and nothing else in the system.

 #### Remote Datatypes

 Assemblyline uses a bunch of containers running on different hosts that need live access to shared data structures.
 This is where the remote datatypes come into play, these are essentially data structures stored in Redis that are available to all processes in Assemblyline.

-Assemblyline instanciate connection to two different Redis instances:
+Assemblyline instantiate connection to two different Redis instances:

-* ***Redis persistant***: Jourling file backed up database on a persistent drive, even if the system crash or reboot, the content of this Redis version is always available.
+- **_Redis persistent_**: Journaling file backed up database on a persistent drive, even if the system crash or reboot, the content of this Redis version is always available.
-* ***Redis volatile***: In memory instance, while it is much faster to interface with, if the Redis volatile container crashes or restarts, all its content is lost.
+- **_Redis volatile_**: In memory instance, while it is much faster to interface with, if the Redis volatile container crashes or restarts, all its content is lost.

 We have a various range of supported data types to account for various scenarios:

-* **Counters**: Metrics gathering
+- **Counters**: Metrics gathering
-* **Event dispatcher/handlers**: Register callback function for events that happen system wide
+- **Event dispatcher/handlers**: Register callback function for events that happen system wide
-* **Hash**: Store currently processed items
+- **Hash**: Store currently processed items
-* **Global Locks**: Concurrency locks
+- **Global Locks**: Concurrency locks
-* **Sets**: Service and submission priority based queues
+- **Sets**: Service and submission priority based queues
-* **Quota trackers**: Track user's submission and API quotas
+- **Quota trackers**: Track user's submission and API quotas
-* **Queues (Pubsub/Fifo/Priority)**: Messaging between components
+- **Queues (Pubsub/Fifo/Priority)**: Messaging between components

 #### Datastore